martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 To rectify this, we attempted to use multi-step sampling, which  should in theory allow us to replicate results close to the EDM, we observed no such improvement in our experiments.
 We tested multiple different amounts of steps and report results for 100, which performed best overall.
-Notably, the multi-step sampling yield worse results than the single-step sampling most of the time.
-This is a highly surprising result, and we suspect that either of two things: 1.) there is a hidden bug in out implementation 2.) the high-level descriptions of multi-step sampling in related works (TBA - citation) miss implementation details needed to successfully replicate a similar improvement.
+Notably, the multi-step sampling yield worse results than the single-step sampling most of the time is highly unexpected and requires further investigation.

-TBA - timing the molecule sampling vs EDM vs consistency
+While the default EDM with more training is capable of achieving results much better than we report in table 2, it still comfortably outperforms all consistency model variations on all metrics using equal amounts of compute.

 ## Discussion

 Consistency models are able to reduce the number of steps during de-noising up to just a single step, significantly speeding up the sampling process.
-We were able to successfully demonstrate this and train an EDM as a consistency model in isolation, achieving nearly identical training loss with (TBA - X times faster sampling times).
-However, using the single-step only achieves up to 19% atom stability in the best case scenario, compared with 87% for the default EDM.
+We were able to successfully demonstrate this and train an EDM as a consistency model in isolation, achieving nearly identical training loss with up to 24x faster sampling times.
+However, using the single-step sampling only achieves up to 19% atom stability in best case scenario, compared with the default EDM which consistently reaches 87% or much more with further training.

 Using multi-step sampling should in theory yield competitive results, but we observed no such improvement.
 Since it cannot be ruled out that this was caused by a bug in our multi-step sampling code, we hope to continue investigating if the consistency model paradigm can reliably be used for molecule generation in the future and show more competitive results as previous works suggest is possible <d-cite key="fan2023ecconf"></d-cite>.